 The “Don’t Think.
 Just Eat.
-Trust Me.” selection includes edamame, sashimi course, seven orders of nigiri, and two hand rolls.
-There were a couple of times when I found a couple of pieces of higher quality tuna belly cuts were included in the sashimi course.
+Trust Me.” selection includes edamame, a sashimi course, seven orders of nigiri, and two hand rolls.
+There were a couple of times when I found a couple of pieces of higher-quality tuna belly cuts were included in the sashimi course.
 The seven orders of nigiri can vary between days.
-I’ve seen salmon, albacore, sea bream, lobster, unagi, yellowtail, and other exclusive selections within this order.
+I’ve seen salmon, albacore, sea bream, lobster (cooked and raw), unagi, yellowtail, and other exclusive selections within this order.
 Blue crab is a popular hand roll, which tastes a bit sweeter than a typical crab.

 Sometimes, the main course isn’t enough for me.
 Leave it to me to crave sweet shrimp and uni on the side from time to time.
 The last couple of times, the uni came out super cold.
 I learned to let it thaw out for a couple of minutes before enjoying it.
 Sugarfish does a phenomenal job with especially selecting uni that is thick and buttery.

 If you enjoy the principles of Sugarfish, they have a concept restaurant called KazuNori.
 They serve nothing by handrolls, omakase-style, or a la carte.
 If you love sushi and you’re in the Los Angeles area, this is a great restaurant to visit.